clzirbel/BGSU-LaTeX-Templates/README.md

 Overleaf is an online LaTeX editor, and the current version works well with Overleaf.
 From the Overleaf main menu, click New Project, Import from GitHub, and navigate to https://github.com/clzirbel/BGSU-LaTeX-Templates

+Note that when you read the PDF produced by PDF LaTeX, you can use the hyperlinks to navigate within the documents, and use Left Alt-Left arrow to go back to where you were.

 After producing a PDF, you will need to use Adobe Acrobat to set document properties and other things.
 Some specific steps: